LeviNeely/Portfolio/README.md

 ## Influence

 A video game developed in the Godot 4 engine using gdscript.
 Building on an idea around ethical social media consumption, this game implements persistent data, save/load functionality, multiple endings (dependent upon player input), and various shaders developed for screen and object modification.
-The game can be played [here] (https://levineely.itch.io/influence).
+The game can be played [here](https://levineely.itch.io/influence).

 ## Asteroids